Science - Environmental

 We learn that sycamore and clematis are among the best woods for burning, pine and oak help us navigate, and hawthorn and beech have edible leaves.
 Rope can be made from willow, utensils and tools from hazel, and historically, weapons were made from yew and wych elm.
 With Ray as our guide, encouraging this aboriginal sense of connection to individual trees, our appreciation of wooded landscapes will change.
 We can learn how to live inclusively in nature, for our own wellbeing and enjoyment, and also for the future of our planet.

-Read by: Ian Masters
+Read by: Amanda Owen

 Duration: 3 hrs 30 mins